webtorrent/webtorrent/docs/webtorrent-stories.md

 #Webtorrent User Story 2 -- Search:
 As a user, I want to be able to find and download a torrent by searching torrents online.

-#Webtorrent User Story 3 -- SMS Notification on Finish:
-As a user, I want to be able to get an SMS message sent to a phone number I provide when my torrent is finished downloading.

-PM = A x Size^b x EM

-PM = 1.2*(0.10)^0.95*5 = .63months

-###Size

-`Size = 0.05 KLoC`
-___Justification___: Our lines of code have been justified by the relative size of other modules of similar complexity that have already been written for this project.

-###Scale Factor

-`b= 0.95`
-___Justification___: Our scale factor b is 0.95 which is a nearly global scale factor because we believe that much of the work will be almost linear as our project scales up in size.
-We will need to create an module to add to the project.

-###Calibration Factor (A)

-`A=1.7`

-___Justification___: We think our calibration factor is this as it is an average of our self reflected skill and familiarity with the codebase, Javascript and with PDF conversion.

-###Effort Multiplier (EM)

-`EM=7`

-___Justification___: We think our team will put a lot of effort due to the interest in the project and interest in Javascript.

 ####Scenario S1.1: After I have created a new Torrent, and it has started downloading,
 When I call the pause() function
 Then my torrent will pause